AlibabaCloudDocs/gpdb/intl.en-US/User Guide/Manage instances/Change connection addresses.md

 # Change connection addresses {#concept_bcx_2gf_hfb .concept}

-In HybridDB for PostgreSQL, you can change the connection address of an instance.
-For example, if you switch your service to a different HybridDB for PostgreSQL instance, you do not need to modify the application.
+In AnalyticDB for PostgreSQL, you can change the connection address of an instance.
+For example, if you switch your service to a different AnalyticDB for PostgreSQL instance, you do not need to modify the application.
 You only need to configure the new instance to use the connection address of the old instance.

 ## Prerequisites { .section}